What a WordPress theme is responsible for – and what is not.

 Don’t be dazzled

-When we carry out website relaunches, we sometimes have to laboriously grasp which functions are mapped via the previous theme – and which via plugins.
-The latter can usually be reused – functions that are mapped via the theme must first be captured and then usually newly developed or developed by plugins.
+When we relaunch websites, we sometimes have to painstakingly determine which functions are mapped via the previous theme – and which via plugins.
+The latter can usually be reused – functions that are mapped via the theme must first be recognized and then usually redeveloped or replaced by plugins.

-This leads to enormous delays and high efforts – usually the entire website has to be developed from scratch.
+This leads to enormous delays and high expenses – usually the entire website has to be developed from scratch.

-This extends the period from the start of the project to go live – if in the meantime, for example.B, data changes in online shops on the live website, the go-live preparation and implementation alone means several days of effort – with the right theme you can save this effort for the next relaunch.
+This extends the time from project start to go live – if data changes in the meantime, e.g. for online stores on the live website, the go-live preparation and implementation alone means several days of effort – with the right theme you can save this effort for the next relaunch.

 A WordPress theme should therefore adhere to WordPress standards as much as possible, have hardly any functionalities of its own and map the necessary ones as perfectly as possible.

-Almost every functionality can be mapped via plugins – so making yourself dependent on a theme is actually unnecessary.
+Almost any functionality can be mapped via plugins – so depending on a theme is actually unnecessary.
 Since the introduction of the WordPress Block Editor Gutenberg, the numerous PageBuilders, such as Elementor, have also become unnecessary – thanks to Gutenberg, there is now a uniform, cross-theme standard for the content of a WordPress website.

 Standards